 Photo by John Goodridge 2011

-Joan Jett’s greatest attribute continues to be her passionate filled rock to you drop vocals, and hard edged guitar playing.
-Joan Jett has always surrounded herself with musicians that fed off her energy and passion.
-Her catalog is filled with original songs and iconic covers version that have defined Joan Jett as one of the leading interpreters of classic rock masterpieces.
-When researching the rock and roll vaults for artists of integrity and authenticity; one will find Joan Jett at the top of that search.
+Joan Jett’s greatest attributes continue to be her passionate, filled rock-to-you-drop vocals and hard-edged guitar playing.
+Joan Jett has always surrounded herself with musicians who feed off her energy and passion.
+Her catalog is filled with original songs and iconic cover versions that have defined Joan Jett as one of the leading interpreters of classic rock masterpieces.
+When researching the rock and roll vaults for artists of integrity and authenticity, one will find Joan Jett at the top of that search.

 Top 10 Joan Jett Songs

 There are so many great Joan Jett Songs that picking a top 10 list was a task filled with anguish.
-In our attempts, we made sure to focus on her biggest hits and also the songs that defined the Joan Jett sound that we have fallen completely in love with.
+In our attempts, we focused on her biggest hits and the songs that defined the Joan Jett sound that we have fallen completely in love with.
 We have been listening to Joan Jett since her days with The Runaways, and she’s just an artist that we will never get tired of.
 She’s the real deal, as genuine as it gets in rock and roll

 # 10 – Crimson and Clover

 Opening up the Top 10 Joan Jett Songs list is Jett’s cover of the Tommy James and the Shondells hit “Crimson and Clover.”
-Joan Jett’s version of the classic Tommy James song was a radical departure from Tommy James’ sweet pop recording.
+Joan Jett’s version of the classic Tommy James song radically departed from Tommy James’s sweet pop recording.
 Joan Jett plastered her trademark sound all over the iconic pop hit.
 The song was released on Joan Jett’s I Love Rock and Roll Album.
-“Crimson and Clover,” was issued as the follow up single to Joan Jett’s Number one song “I Love Rock and Roll.”
-Although Jett’s cover version of “Crimson and Clover,” did not hit Number One, it did reach the Top 10 of the Billboard Hot 100 charts in 1982.
+“Crimson and Clover” was issued as the follow-up single to Joan Jett’s Number one song “I Love Rock and Roll.”
+Although Jett’s cover version of “Crimson and Clover” did not hit Number One, it reached the Top 10 Billboard Hot 100 charts in 1982.

 # 9 – Victim Of Circumstance

-Three of the Top Joan Jett Songs on this list are from her I Love Rock and Roll album.
-The song “Victim of Circumstance,” is the least known of the three choices as far as mainstream culture success and popularity However, the song’s lyrical theme and groove expressed the Joan Jett anti-establishment sentiment that would define her work for years to come.
+Three of the Top Joan Jett Songs on this list are from her Love Rock and Roll album.
+The song “Victim of Circumstance” is the least known of the three choices regarding mainstream culture’s success and popularity.
+However, the song’s lyrical theme and groove expressed the Joan Jett anti-establishment sentiment that would define her work for years.

 # 8 – Ridin’ With James Dean

-Joan Jett’s album Up Your Alley, presented Joan Jett fans with some of the best music of her career.
-Just listen to the guitar and drum licks at the introduction to” Riding With James Dean,” and you know your hearing something special.
+Joan Jett’s album Up Your Alley presented Joan Jett fans with some of the best music of her career.
+Listen to the guitar and drum licks at the introduction to” Riding With James Dean,” and you know you are hearing something special.
 The song featured some of the best Ricky Byrd guitar work ever recorded on a Joan Jett song.
 The rhythm section of legendary drummer Tommy Price and bassist Kasim Sulton was one of the best in the business.

 # 7 – Activity Grrrl

-The song “Activity Grrrl,” was released on Joan Jett’s 1994 album Pure and Simple.
-The song was written with Bikini Kill’s Kathleen Hanna.
-The song and album were clearly influenced by the Riot Grrrl movement of the early 1990’s.
+The song “Activity Grrrl” was released on Joan Jett’s 1994 album Pure and Simple.
+Bikini Kill’s Kathleen Hanna wrote the song.
+The Riot Grrrl movement of the early 1990s influenced the song and album.
 It was a sound that many attributed to Joan Jett as the original inspirational force.
-In the end, Joan Jett was inspired by a sound that she originally had inspired herself.
+In the end, Joan Jett was inspired by a sound she had initially inspired.
 That’s Rock and Roll!

 # 6 – Real Wild Child